• Home

 Identity, Zero Trust, and Continuous Authentication

-AI is reshaping identity and access management through behavioural analytics.
-Techniques such as monitoring typing patterns, login behaviour, and user interaction patterns enable continuous authentication, strengthening zero-trust frameworks and reducing reliance on static credentials that can be stolen or compromised.
+AI is reshaping identity and access management through behavioral analytics.
+Techniques such as monitoring typing patterns, login behavior, and user interaction patterns enable continuous authentication, strengthening zero-trust frameworks and reducing reliance on static credentials that can be stolen or compromised.

 Governance, People, and Ethics